 Members of the club pose outside their school

-After initially focusing on organizing reading and quiz competitions to help the girls improve their public speaking and reading skills, Madam Adzo decided to introduce them to a business toolkit developed by Impact(Ed) for teaching youth entrepreneurial skills.
+After initially focusing on organizing reading and quiz competitions to help the girls improve their public speaking and reading skills, Madam Adzo decided to introduce them to a toolkit developed by Impact(Ed) for teaching youth about social enterprise and entrepreneurship.

-The girls launched their business in January 2018, with a goal to generate income that would support their club’s activities as well as allow their classmates purchase school supplies, water, and personal hygiene products inside the school building.
-The daily sales at the end of the day are handed over to the club’s mentor for record-keeping and procurement of more items for resale.
-Some percentage of the profits is also used to support the school by fueling a generator to power video lessons provided by Impact(Ed) for use in the classroom.
+The girls launched their project in January 2018, with a goal to generate income that would support their club’s activities as well as help their classmates access school supplies and personal hygiene products at the school premises.
+The daily proceeds at the end of the day are handed over to the club’s mentor for record-keeping and procurement of more items needed by the girls.

 A resounding success

 “Before our partnership with Impact(Ed), I had not really thought of the idea of forming a girls’ club,” said the Madam Fusheini Elizabeth.
-“Now the club has expanded and members are very busily engaged after school, which prevents the girls from roaming aimlessly in the community.
-I am grateful to Impact(Ed) for this initiative.”
+“Now the club has expanded and members are very busily engaged after school, which prevents the girls from roaming aimlessly in the community.”

 The girls are not stopping there.
 Going forward, Madam Elizabeth has promised to allocate a storage room at the school for their club, which will allow them to expand their project and employ an experienced salesperson to help manage sales.
-There are also plans to use extra income from the project to support the education of needy girls in the school’s neighborhood – paying it forward to the community beyond their school.
+There are also plans to use proceeds to support the education of needy girls in the school’s neighborhood – paying it forward to the community beyond their school.